Buyer Database · Streaming Platform · Updated

 Match your script to Netflix

 This is a public snapshot of Netflix, kept current from trade-press signals.
 Inside ScriptMatch, upload your script to see whether Netflix fits, why, and exactly how to reach them.
-Start a free 7-day trial or try the free buyer-match tool.
+Start a card-required 7-day trial or try the no-card buyer-match tool.